karlcarstensen/bigd/README.md

 ## Changes workflow

 1. Create a topic branch for your updates.
+`git checkout -b your-topic-branch-name`

+2. Make any changes or updates to the code.

+3. Commit, with a meaningful commit message that describes the updates.
+`git commit -m "Here is a detailed description of the changes made on this branch"

-2. Issue a pull request for a code review and feedback.
+4. Push to the topic branch on the remote server and issue a pull request for a code review and feedback.

 ## Deploying code

 The best way to deploy code is to let the built-in compiler create the website for you.
 To do this, follow the directions below.

-1. Make sure that your changes have been committed and you are on the master branch.
+1. Make sure that you have the latest version of the project, any changes have been committed and approved, and you are on the master branch.
 2. Run `middleman build`
 3. When the compiler completes, copy the contents of the build directory to the root of your server in their entirety.
-Do not copy the build directory itself, only the contents.
+Do not copy the build directory itself, only the contents of the folder.

 ## Contributing

-If you would like to contribute or optimize this project, please follow the above process; fork the repository, create a topic branch, and issue a pull request with your changes.
-Someone will review it quickly and either merge it or provide feedback regarding the commit.
+If you would like to contribute or optimize this project, please follow the above process (fork the repository, create a topic branch, and issue a pull request with your changes).
+A member of the project will review it quickly and either merge it or provide feedback regarding the commit.

+– Big D